 Leadership Transformation: Microsoft revamped its leadership competencies to reflect its growth mindset culture.
 It started valuing leaders’ ability to bring clarity, generate energy, and deliver success.
 This change contributed to creating a motivated, collaborative, and efficient workforce.

 The result?
-A significant increase in Microsoft’s business performance and a massive increase in profit.
-As of December 2014, the company’s stock price per share closed at $46.45.
-On the other hand, as of June 1st, 2023, the company’s stock price per share sits at a whopping $332.58.
+A significant increase in Microsoft’s business performance and a massive increase in profit were seen.
+As of December 2014, the company price per share closed at $46.45.
+On the other hand, as of June 1st, 2023, the company price per share sits at a whopping $332.58.
 This represents a massive 616.42% increase in stock price.
-The Microsoft story reaffirms that HR strategies, when aligned with the company’s goals and culture, can lead to a significant business success.
+The Microsoft story reaffirms that when aligned with the company’s goals and culture, HR strategies can lead to significant business success.

 The HR-Business Success Connection

-A dynamic understanding of the HR-Business success connection is crucial in the current business landscape.
+A dynamic understanding of the connection between HR and business success is crucial in the current business landscape.
 The belief that HR is merely an administrative function is outdated and impractical.
-The reality is that HR holds a key role in driving business success, acting as a strategic partner in shaping an organization’s future.
+In reality, HR plays a key role in driving business success, acting as a strategic partner in shaping an organization.

 Let’s explore this idea of HR as a strategic partner.